Antarctic Marine Life and Adaptations

 Recent studies have cast some doubt on the universality of this idea, though it remains probably still an important factor if not necessarily the only one.

-Pile of nemertean worms around a fish head, left picture with some of the worms brushed aside, right picture.
-Antarctic representatives of the Phylum Nemertina, the proboscis worms provide good examples of much of the above adaptations to cold environemnts and are satisfyingly gruesome too, which is always worthy of a good tale of a fascinating organism.
+A pile of nemertean worms around a fish head, left picture with some of the worms brushed aside, right picture.
+Antarctic representatives of the Phylum Nemertina, the proboscis worms provide good examples of the above adaptations to cold environments.

 A common species is Parborlasia corrugatus which is widespread in Antarctic waters at depths from 0 to over 3,500m.
 It varies in colour from pale cream to dark brown/grey stopping off at a few reddish stations in between.
 At lengths of up to 1 or 2m and diameter of 2cm and weight of up to 100g it is an example of an Antarctic giant when compared to non-Antarctic proboscis worms.